New projects ongoing amid pandemic - Mississippi's Best Community Newspaper

 Norris said the goal is eventually to have public restrooms on the bluff, a children’s play area and an amphitheater for concerts and shows.

 “A lot of our hopes and dreams for Natchez and the region are about reinventing the tourist experience, the work experience, the family experience in a way that encompasses all of Natchez,” Norris said.
-“The idea, what we are calling the South Broadway Entertainment District … is about bringing families to the bluff, it is about bringing community to the bluff.”
+“The idea, what we are calling the Broadway Entertainment District … is about bringing families to the bluff, it is about bringing community to the bluff.”

 Taylor said the entertainment district is a community project, and Norris said the plans will have a workforce-training component in working with programs and students at Co-Lin, Alcorn and the Natchez School District.